 There are two ways in which a credit card can help you get TSA PreCheck.
 Some travel credit cards offer TSA PreCheck and Global Entry reimbursement fees.
 If you apply for TSA PreCheck or Global Entry and pay the fee with a credit card that offers reimbursement, you’ll receive a statement credit to cover the cost of your application.

 Other credit cards allow you to earn rewards that you can put towards your TSA PreCheck application, whether you redeem those rewards for statement credits or use them to pay for TSA PreCheck directly.
-Even a cash back rewards card can help you pay off your TSA PreCheck fee!
+A cash back rewards card can even help you pay off your TSA PreCheck fee!

 Top travel credit cards for TSA PreCheck

-The Capital One® Venture® Rewards Credit Card is a good choice for your first travel credit card — and if you use your Capital One Venture Rewards to pay for your TSA paycheck or Global Entry application, Capital One will reimburse you for the cost.
+The Capital One Venture Rewards Credit Card is a good choice for your first travel credit card.
+If you use your Capital One Venture Rewards card to pay for your TSA PreCheck or Global Entry application, you can receive up to a $100 credit for the application fee.

-The Capital One Venture Rewards card also earns unlimited 2x miles on all purchases, with the opportunity to earn 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening.
-You can still earn 50,000 miles if you spend $3000 on purchases in the first 3 months.
+The Capital One Venture Rewards card also earns unlimited 2X miles on all purchases and 5X miles on hotels and rental cars booked through Capital One Travel.
+New cardholders also have the opportunity to earn 75,000 bonus miles when they spend $4,000 on purchases in the first three months from account opening (equal to $750 in travel).
+That more than justifies the card’s $95 annual fee.

 The Platinum Card® from American Express

-If you’re ready to maximize your travel credit card rewards, it’s time to think about applying for The Platinum Card® from American Express.
-The Platinum Card is one of the best cards for international travel, and TSA PreCheck or Global Entry reimbursement is just one of the many perks you’ll receive as a cardholder.
+If you’re ready to maximize your travel credit card rewards, it’s time to think about applying for The Platinum Card from American Express.
+The Platinum Card is one of the best cards for international travel, and TSA PreCheck or Global Entry reimbursement (up to $100 application fee credit) is just one of the many perks you’ll receive as a cardholder.

-The Chase Sapphire Reserve offers 3x points on travel and dining once you earn your $300 annual travel credit.
-You’ll also earn a whopping 10x points on Lyft rides (through March 2022) and 1x point on all other purchases — plus 50,000 bonus points if you spend $4,000 in the first three months of card ownership.
-Your point value increases by 50% if you use your points to book travel through Chase Ultimate Rewards®, which means your 50,000 bonus points are worth $750 if you redeem them on travel bookings.
-You can also transfer your points to select hotel and airline partners at a 1:1 ratio.
+The Chase Sapphire Reserve offers 3X points on travel and restaurant purchases; 10X points on Lyft purchases (through March 31, 2022); 10X points on Chase Dining purchases; 10X points on hotels and car rentals through Chase Ultimate Rewards and 5X points on air travel through Chase Ultimate Rewards; and 1X points on all other purchases.
+New cardholders will also earn 50,000 bonus points if they spend $4,000 in the first three months of card ownership.
+On top of that, your point value increases by 50 percent if you use your points to book travel through Chase Ultimate Rewards, which means your 50,000 bonus points are worth $750.
+You can also transfer your points to select travel partners at a 1:1 ratio.

 If you want to apply for TSA PreCheck, there are a lot of credit cards out there that will help you cover the cost.
-Whether you choose a card that reimburses your TSA PreCheck fees or a card that helps you earn statement credits, you have plenty of options to save on the cost of your TSA PreCheck membership — and once you’ve got that TSA PreCheck stamp on your boarding pass, you’ll be able to save time at the airport.
+Whether you choose a card that reimburses your TSA PreCheck fees or a card that helps you earn statement credits, you have plenty of options to save on the cost of your TSA PreCheck membership—and once you’ve got that TSA PreCheck stamp on your boarding pass, you’ll be able to save time (and effort) at the airport.